takubokudori/ArXiv-feeder/README.md

 Edit parameters.

 - slack_urls : Slack webhook URLs.
+- abort: Abort timing. `"no"` by default.
+    - "immediately": Abort immediately when an error occurs.
+    - "yes": Accumulate a log when an error occurs and finally abort.
+    - "no": Accumulate a log when an error occurs and finally do not abort.
 - source_lang : Source language. `"en"` by default.
 - target_lang : Target language.
 No translation by default.
 - translate_title : If this is true, titles will be translated. `false` by default.